Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Discussion

 As mentioned in §\ref{sec:results:vel}, the ratio $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$ (Fig. \ref{fig:vels}, bottom panel), gives an idea of where convection overturns relative to pressure scale height for a given effective temperature.
-The trend in overturning for different spectral types fits the usual picture of "hidden" granulation below the $\tau=1$ surface for cooler, denser stars like M and K vs. the "naked" granulation above the $\tau=1$ surface of hotter, more rarefied stars like G and F, as discussed in \citet{nordlund1990granulation}.
+The trend in overturning for different spectral types fits the usual picture of "hidden" granulation below the $\tau=1$ surface for cooler, denser stars such as M and K versus the "naked" granulation above the $\tau=1$ surface of hotter, more rarefied stars such as G and F, as discussed in \citet{nordlund1990granulation}.

-This ratio is close to 1 for the HD G-, K- and M-stars (dashed lines).
+This ratio is close to 1 for the HD G-, K-, and M-stars (dashed lines).
 For the HD F-star, however, it is significantly higher (dashed light blue line), indicating a higher degree of isotropy in the velocity structure\footnote{Fully isotropic flow requires $v_x^2=v_y^2=v_z^2$.
 Hence, this would imply $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}=\sqrt{2}$}.
 This implies relatively higher horizontal velocities for the HD F-star.
-The nearly-isotropic velocity profile for the HD F-star can be attributed to the kinetic energy being a non-negligible fraction of the internal energy.
-We speculate that these stronger horizontal velocities contribute to the stronger magnetic fields in the vertical direction for the F-star (as inferred from the lower $B_{\mathrm{h,rms}}/B_{\mathrm{z,rms}}$ for the F-star in Fig. \ref{fig:mag_str}, bottom panel).
+The near-isotropic velocity profile for the HD F-star can be attributed to the KE being a non-negligible fraction of the IE. We speculate that these stronger horizontal velocities contribute to the stronger magnetic fields in the vertical direction for the F-star (as inferred from the lower $B_{\mathrm{h,rms}}/B_{\mathrm{z,rms}}$ for the F-star in Fig. \ref{fig:mag_str}, bottom panel).

 In the case of SSD (solid lines), all stars follow a similar trend for $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$, with the ratio being $\leq 1$ up to the point where convection overturns.
 The change in velocity field structure in the presence of SSD fields is a hard problem that depends on the SSD saturation mechanism.
-Note that the $B_{\mathrm{h,rms}}/B_{\mathrm{z,rms}}$ ratio is lower for F-star compared to other cases.
-Perhaps the relatively stronger fields in the vertical direction restrict horizontal flows more for F-star and lead to a larger change in $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$.
-An understanding of this behavior requires a more detailed analysis which is beyond the scope of this paper.
+We note that the $B_{\mathrm{h,rms}}/B_{\mathrm{z,rms}}$ ratio is lower for F-star compared to other cases.
+It is plausible that the relatively stronger fields in the vertical direction restrict horizontal flows more in the case of F-stars and lead to a greater change in the value of $v_{\mathrm{h,rms}}/v_{\mathrm{z,rms}}$.
+However, a fuller understanding of this behavior requires a more detailed analysis that is beyond the scope of this paper.